danbev/learning-ai/notes/architectures/rwkv.md

 the past will have a larger exponent value which will make the decay factor resulting in more decay for those tokens.

-Alright I don't quite understand what the above formula is doing and I need to break this down a little so let walk through this with an example.
+Alright lets break this down a little so let walk through this with an example.
 ```
 Embedding dim  : 4
 Attention heads: 2 (each head will deal with 4/2 = 2 dimensions)